Fertility Journey: How Crohn's Affected 1 Woman's Fertility

 If you're lucky enough to know Susie Lemmer, 31, you know she's a total badass—a Chicago woman who runs marathons, has the best attitude, and is an open book when it comes to her experiences with Crohn's disease, a form of inflammatory bowel disease (IBD).

 But her health struggles didn’t end with Crohn’s.
 On top of managing IBD, Susie has also struggled with her fertility journey—in fact, the two may be related.
-While some women don’t experience fertility issues with IBD, many do—and a lot of it depends on the individual’s disease history, medication use, and more.
+While many women find their IBD doesn’t impact their fertility journey, many do—and a lot of it depends on the individual’s disease history, medication use, and more.
+Many women with IBD go on to have healthy pregnancies, and there’s typically no reason not to try to get pregnant with IBD unless your doctor tells you otherwise.
+However, there are certain things to keep in mind.

 For example, fluctuating hormones can play a role in the severity of Crohn’s symptoms, and some IBD medications can alter the body’s ability to produce the right hormones at the right time—this was the case for Susie, who says she’s never had "normal" hormones during her 18-year diagnosis with Crohn's disease and other chronic illness.
 In fact, when she was 16 years old, she says, "A doctor told my mom that if I ever got pregnant, I would die."